NvanKlink/ISAS-SPECT/README.md

 How to use these scripts is described in INSTRUCTIONS

+This code is not tested for clinical use, use at your own discretion.

 Developped and tested in SPM12 v7487

 Nicole van Klink - July 2021